BVISHNU78/-GANs-Image-Generation-with-Celeb-Dataset/README.md

 Generator Network¶
 The generator part of a GAN learns to create fake data by incorporating feedback from the discriminator.
 It learns to make the discriminator classify its output as real.

+Here are the steps involved in training the discriminator.

+We expect the discriminator to output 1 if the image was picked from the real Anime Faces dataset, and 0 if it was generated using the generator network.

+We first pass a batch of real images, and compute the loss, setting the target labels to 1.

+Then we pass a batch of fake images (generated using the generator) pass them into the discriminator, and compute the loss, setting the target labels to 0.

+Finally we add the two losses and use the overall loss to perform gradient descent to adjust the weights of the discriminator.

+It's important to note that we don't change the weights of the generator model while training the discriminator (opt_d only affects the discriminator.parameters())